Mélanie Charbonneau

 Mélanie Charbonneau is a Canadian film director and screenwriter from Quebec, whose debut feature film Fabulous (Fabuleuses) premiered in 2019.

 Prior to Fabulous, she directed the short films Single (Seules) and Lunar-Orbit Rendezvous, with the latter film receiving a Prix Iris nomination for Best Live Action Short Film at the 21st Quebec Cinema Awards.

-Her second feature film, Out Standing, entered production in 2024.
-It is slated to premiere in the Discovery program at the 2025 Toronto International Film Festival.
+Her second feature film, Out Standing, entered production in 2024, and premiered in the Discovery program at the 2025 Toronto International Film Festival.
+Her third feature film, The Furies (Les Furies), opened commercially in November 2025.

+Charbonneau and Martine Pagé won the Canadian Screen Award for Best Adapted Screenplay at the 14th Canadian Screen Awards in 2026, for Out Standing.